 Thrive works to educate the public about nutrition, healthy lifestyles, and the difficult choices we make every day to improve our lives.

-Come home and help to make Allen County the healthiest and economically robust county in the state of Kansas.
+You’re invited to a countywide conversation, aimed towards making Allen County the healthiest rural county in the state of Kansas.

 The G&W Foods supermarket chain has submitted a letter of intent to build a new store in Iola, to be accompanied by housing, in a mixed-use development on the site of the former Allen County Hospital.

 A recent statewide public opinion poll shows that Kansas voters overwhelmingly support the proposed expansion of the state’s Medicaid program, with support among Republicans, Independents and Democrats.